DiogoFiuza/DiogoFiuza/README.md

 ## I'm Diogo Fiuza
 - I live in Brazil 🇧🇷
-- I have learned more about JavaScript, CSS and HTML. 💻 🖱️
+- I have been studying Web Development 💻 🖱️

 ## Connect with me
 <!-- Linkedin -->